 - 8.504.5.A.
 The number of Clients who may be served through the waiver at any one time during a year shall be limited by the federally approved HCBS-CLLI waiver document. - 8.504.5.B.
 Applicants who are determined eligible for benefits under the HCBS-CLLI waiver, who cannot be served within the capacity limits of the federally approved waiver, shall be eligible for placement on a wait list maintained by the Department. - 8.504.5.C.
-The SEP case manager shall ensure the applicant meets all criteria as set forth in Section 8.504.4.A prior to notifying the Department to place the applicant on the wait list. - 8.504.5.D.
-The SEP case manager shall enter the Client's Assessment and Professional Medical Information Page data in the Benefits Utilization System (BUS) and notify the Department by sending the Client's enrollment information, utilizing the Department's approved form, to the program administrator. - 8.504.5.E.
-The date and time of notification from the SEP case manager shall be used to establish the order of an applicant's place on the wait list. - 8.504.5.F.
+The SEP case manager shall ensure the Applicant meets all criteria as set forth in Section 8.504.4.A prior to notifying the Department to place the Applicant on the wait list. - 8.504.5.D.
+The SEP case manager shall enter the Client's LOC Screen and Professional Medical Information Page data in the IMS and notify the Department by sending the Client's enrollment information, utilizing the Department's approved form, to the program administrator. - 8.504.5.E.
+The date and time of notification from the SEP case manager shall be used to establish the order of an Applicant's place on the wait list. - 8.504.5.F.
 Within five working days of notification from the Department that an opening for the HCBS-CLLI waiver is available, the SEP case manager shall: - 1.
-Reassess the applicant for functional level of care using the Department approved assessment tool if the date of the last Assessment is more than six months old. - 2.
-Update the existing Department approved assessment tool data if the date is less than six months old. - 3.
+Reassess the Applicant for level of care using the Department prescribed Level of Care Screen if the date of the last assessment is more than six months old. - 2.
+Update the current LOC Screen if the date is less than six months old. - 3.
 Reassess for the target population criteria. - 4.
-Notify the Department of the applicant's eligibility status.
+Notify the Department of the Applicant's eligibility status.